Historiography of the fall of the Western Roman Empire: Vegetius on military decline

-Michael Rostovtzeff, Ludwig von Mises, and Bruce Bartlett: excessive government
+Excessive government

 Historian Michael Rostovtzeff and economist Ludwig von Mises both argued that unsound economic policies played a key role in the impoverishment and decay of the Roman Empire.
 According to them, in the second and third century, the Roman Empire developed a complex market economy in which trade was relatively free.
 Using Marxist terms, Rostovtzeff in 1926 argued that the roots of Roman decline were the "alliance of the [regressive] elements of the rural proletariat with the military destroyed the beneficient rule of an urban bourgeoisie."
 Mises in 1959 said the ruin of Rome was due to inflation and government intervention in the economy, especially with price controls that did not reflect market realities.
 Bruce Bartlett followed in the footsteps of Rostovtzeff and Mises.
 He titled his 1994 essay, "How Excessive Government Killed Ancient Rome."
 He said that "the fall of Rome was fundamentally due to economic deterioration resulting from excessive taxation, inflation, and over-regulation."